ali38ff/supermarket-db-system/README.md

 # Supermarket Management System (Database Project)

-A database project for managing a supermarket system, including branches, staff, suppliers, customers, products, dependents, and phone tables.
+An academic database project for managing a supermarket system, including branches, staff, suppliers, customers, products, dependents, and phone tables.

-## ✅ What I Did
+## 👥 Team Project
+This was a **group academic project** completed as part of the Database Systems course.

+### My Contributions
-- Designed the ERD and mapped it to a relational schema
+- Designed and reviewed the ERD and mapped it to a relational schema
-- Implemented tables with PK/FK constraints
+- Implemented database tables with primary and foreign key constraints
-- Inserted sample data (tuples)
 - Wrote SQL queries (joins, aggregation, filtering, reporting)
+- Assisted in data insertion and validation

 ## 📁 Project Structure
 - `sql/` SQL scripts (create tables, insert data, queries)
-- `diagrams/` ERD + relational schema images
+- `diagrams/` ERD and relational schema images
-- `docs/` full documentation PDF
+- `docs/` Full project documentation (PDF)

 ## 📐 Diagrams
 ### ERD